VideoSupporter/srt-probe/guides/TROUBLESHOOTING.md

 ## Other Issues

-If the above does not resolve your issue, please report the problem at [GitHub Issues](https://github.com/VideoSupporter/srt-probe-dev/issues).
+If the above does not resolve your issue, please report the problem at [GitLab Issues](https://gitlab.com/videosupporter/srt-probe/-/issues).